Dennis Roldan

-Mitchell Yap Gumabao Sr. ([guˈmɐbaʊ]; born 8 December 1956), better known as Dennis Roldan, is a Filipino former actor, basketball player, businessman, and congressman.
+Mitchell Yap Gumabao Sr. ([guˈmɐbaʊ]; born 8 December 1956), better known as Dennis Roldan, is a Filipino former actor, basketball player, businessman, politician, and convicted kidnapper.

 Career

 Basketball

 Before entering show business, he was a basketball player for Trinity College prior to being drafted to play for a short time with the Philippine Basketball Association's (PBA) Ginebra team and 1983 Gilbey's Gin Gimlets season team.

 Film

 He later appeared in the film Kambal Sa Uma in 1979, Salome in 1981 and Paradise Inn in 1985.
 He won an award at the Metro Manila Film Festival for Best Supporting Actor in the movie Hot Property in 1983.
 In the same year, Roldan portrayed a kidnapper in the box office bomb action film, Terrorist Hunter starring Eddie Garcia.

 Politics

 He was elected Quezon City councilor in 1988, and was elected Congressman from 1992 to 1995 in the 3rd District of Quezon City.
 He ran for a second term in 1995 but lost to Michael Defensor.